Watershed Resources

 What is a watershed?

-A watershed is an area of land that drains to a body of water such as a pond, stream, river, lake or ocean.
+A watershed is an area of land that drains into a body of water, such as a pond, stream, river, lake, or ocean.
 Small watersheds can be part of larger watersheds.
-Water travels through a watershed either over the surface (precipitation/rainfall and melted snow) or by seeping into the soil (infiltration) over several land uses farms, forests, lawns, streets, etc. Surface runoff and infiltration in a watershed affect water quality.
-Pollution is collected along waters path regardless of surface or sub-surface routes.
-What we do in the watershed can have consequences downstream such as erosion, flooding, and poor water quality.
+Water travels through a watershed either over the surface (precipitation, rainfall and melted snow) or by seeping into the soil (infiltration) over several land uses such as farms, forests, lawns, streets, etc. Surface runoff and infiltration in a watershed affect water quality.
+Pollution is collected along the water path, regardless of surface or sub-surface routes.
+What we do in the watershed can have consequences downstream, such as erosion, flooding, and poor water quality.
 There are many ways we can protect our watersheds.
-Remember water drains off of rooftops, driveways, parking lots, roads (impervious surfaces), lawns, farm fields, etc.
+Remember, water drains off of rooftops, driveways, parking lots, roads (impervious surfaces), lawns, farm fields, etc.

-Waters from Fairfield County continue to the Ohio River, the Mississippi River and ultimately into the Gulf of Mexico.
+Waters from Fairfield County continue to the Ohio River, the Mississippi River, and ultimately into the Gulf of Mexico.
 Rainwater that falls on more than half of the U.S. drains there.
-See an interactive map of the United States watersheds at http://watersheds.fernleafinteractive.com to locate larger watersheds outside of Fairfield County.
+See an interactive map of the United States watersheds at https://river-runner.samlearner.com/ to locate larger watersheds outside of Fairfield County.

 What is a water cycle?